Hachim Mastour

 He began his career at Reggiana, and signed for AC Milan for €500,000 at the age of 14.
-In 2015 he was loaned for two years to Málaga, making only one substitute appearance before the deal was terminated a year early.
-He was then lent to PEC Zwolle, before signing for Greek side Lamia on a permanent deal.
-In 2019 Mastour returned to Italy, playing for Reggina and Carpi in the Serie C. After being clubless for one year, he signed for Renaissance Zemamra in the Moroccan Botola 2.
+In 2015, he was loaned for two years to Málaga, making only one substitute appearance before the deal was terminated a year early.
+He was then loaned to PEC Zwolle, before signing for Greek side Lamia on a permanent deal.
+In 2019 Mastour returned to Italy, playing for Reggina and Carpi in the Serie C. After being clubless for one year, he signed for Renaissance Zemamra in the Moroccan Botola 2, contributing to their promotion back to the first tier.
+He then signed with Union de Touarga in the first tier of Morocco, before signing with Zeta in the Kings League Italia as a wild-card.
+In the summer of 2025, he made his return to Italian professional football, signing with Serie C Group A club Virtus Verona.

-Mastour was born in Italy and represented the nation at under-16 level.
+Mastour was born in Italy and represented the nation at the under-16 level.
 He then switched allegiance to his ancestral Morocco, making his senior debut in June 2015 as their youngest-ever player.

 Club career

 Youth career

 Mastour was born to Moroccan parents in Reggio Emilia, Italy.
 He began playing at his hometown club AC Reggiana, and in early 2012, at the age of 13, he featured for Inter Milan in youth tournaments despite rules prohibiting him from leaving Reggiana until his next birthday.
 In January of that year, he scored five goals in the Ielasi Memorial tournament, including one in the final against A.S.
 Roma.
 After approaches from Juventus, FC Barcelona, Real Madrid and Manchester City, Mastour moved to Inter's city rivals AC Milan on the recommendation of former manager Arrigo Sacchi, for a fee of €500,000.
 Shortly after signing, he gave an interview with Sky Italia in which he dribbled and performed kick-ups with a cherry.
-He is a Muslim.

 AC Milan

-He was promoted into Milan's first team by manager Clarence Seedorf for the final match of the 2013–14 Serie A season and would have become the youngest Milan player to feature in the league, but did not come off the bench in the 2–1 win over Sassuolo at the San Siro on 18 May.
+He was promoted into Milan's first team by manager Clarence Seedorf for the final match of the 2013–14 Serie A season, and would have become the youngest Milan player to feature in the league, but did not come off the bench in the 2–1 win over Sassuolo at the San Siro on 18 May.

 Loan to Malaga

-On 31 August 2015, Mastour was loaned to Spain's Málaga CF for two seasons, at the exclusive request of club owner Abdullah al-Thani; as a minor his transfer to another country had to be approved by FIFA, which was not completed until 5 November.
+On 31 August 2015, Mastour was loaned to Spain's Málaga CF for two seasons, at the exclusive request of club owner Abdullah al-Thani; as a minor, his transfer to another country had to be approved by FIFA, which was not completed until 5 November.
 He was first included in a matchday squad for the La Liga home fixture against fellow Andalusians Real Betis two days later, making his competitive club debut in the eventual 0–1 loss by playing five minutes as a substitute for compatriot Adnane Tighadouini.
 On 7 July 2016, after making one appearance all season, Málaga opted to rescind Mastour's loan contract, and he returned to Milan.